54696d20/McpServer/README.md

 # MCP Task Management System

 A complete **Model Context Protocol (MCP)** implementation with local LLM integration using .NET, MCPSharp, and Ollama.
-This system provides a conversational AI-powered task management application that runs entirely locally.
+This system provides a conversational AI-powered task management application with a modern Blazor WASM UI that runs entirely locally.

 ## 🏗️ Architecture